Kraken-CI/website/docs/schema.md

 Fields:

 - `cmd` - a command to execute
+- `script` - or a script code to execute, this is multiline shell code
 - `user` - this field allows for changing user e.g. to `root`; by default kraken `user` is used
 - `env` - a dictionary with environment variables and their values
 - `background` - if set to True then a step is run in background; the background process will be terminated at the end of whole job;
   default value is False
+- `shell_exe` - an alternative path or command to shell executable, e.g.: zsh or /usr/bin/fish

 Examples: